 Since they are suspected of being PBT substances, MCCPs are on the Community Rolling Action Plan (CoRAP).
-They are also subject of concern regarding (environmental) exposure due to their wide dispersive use and high aggregated tonnage.15 The UK evaluated MCCPs and acquired details on the exact composition of different MCCP products so as to verify the PBT status of different formulations.
-In 2014, the ECHA decided that further information on the relevant compositions of different commercial MCCP types is required.16 The information request, to be delivered until September 2018, addresses:
+They are also subject of concern regarding (environmental) exposure due to their wide dispersive use and high aggregated tonnage.17 The UK evaluated MCCPs and acquired details on the exact composition of different MCCP products so as to verify the PBT status of different formulations.
+In 2014, the ECHA decided that further information on the relevant compositions of different commercial MCCP types is required.18